WASasquatch/ComfyLatentImage/README.md

 - Image can be viewed on cross-platofrm easily without preparation

 ## Cons
-- Slightly larger than a raw safetensors.latent image itself.
+- Slightly larger than a raw safetensors.latent image itself (when webp)
 - Only requires ComfyUI to handle new format
 - ???